CAS in Higher Education

 • Attendance 'à la carte'

-It is possible to have validated modules recognised 'à la carte' for a subsequent CAS, which must then be completed within two years of the first module taken.
+It is possible to have 'à la carte' validated modules recognised for a subsequent CAS, which must then be completed within three years of the first module taken.

 Contact